 - Contact the local representative who serves your area

-- Participating non-profits also offer assistance and training
+- Participating nonprofits in your area may also offer assistance and training

 What governs this program?